checkmarx-ts/cx-iast-buildpack/readme.md

 # Configuration
 ## cxAppTag
-The default cxAppTag value is the application's name in Cloud Foundry.
-Override this by setting a ```cxAppTag``` environment variable for the application.
+The default ```cxAppTag``` value is the application's name in Cloud Foundry.
+Override this by setting a ```cxAppTag``` environment variable for the application in Cloud Foundry.

 ## cxTeam
-The team is CxServer.
+The default team is ```CxServer```.
 Override this by setting a ```cxTeam```` environment variable.
-The team must exist on the CxIAST Server it will not be created automatically.
+The team must exist on the CxIAST Server - it will not be created automatically.

 # Logging
 The configuration/checkmarx-logback.xml is a modified log configuration from the standard agent.
-It enables the STDOUT appender at the INFO level so logs will be picked up by Cloud Foundry Loggregator.
+It enables the STDOUT appender at the INFO level so logs will be picked up by the Cloud Foundry Loggregator and be seen by ```cf logs``` command and be included in any log drains.

 # References
 * https://github.com/cloudfoundry/java-buildpack/blob/master/docs/framework-multi_buildpack.md